-Martin Ron and Martin Worich have painted an amazing new mural called ‘El Mago’ (The Magician) in Tres de Febrero in the Province of Buenos Aires.
-The giant piece in Tropezón is 65 metres long and four metres high and was completed yesterday.
+Martin Ron and Martin Worich finished painting an amazing new mural yesterday called ‘El Mago’ (The Magician) in Tres de Febrero in the Province of Buenos Aires.
+Exclusive photos by Buenos Aires Street Art.
+Continue reading →

 El Marian has painted a cool new portrait of Marty McFly, the character played by Michael J. Fox from the Eighties sci-fi movie Back to the Future.
 It forms part of a collaboration with Mati Quiroga and Marcos.
 The three artists painted the pieces in Agronomia last week.

 Pelos de Plumas has painted a new mural in Córdoba remembering Carlos Fuentealba.
 The teacher and union activist from Junín de los Andes in Neuquén, aged 40, was killed by police on 5th April 2007 as he and a group of protestors tried to block a road in the province.

 The craze first took off in the U.S.A. and yarn bombing is now catching on in Buenos Aires.
 Licia Santuz is the city’s first yarn bomber and has decorated trees, lamposts and railings around the Argentine capital with her beautiful and colourful designs that she describes as “graffiti with wool”.